A Guide to French Chocolate

 As you might imagine, France’s southern regions form the country’s olive oil production heartland.
 The Languedoc-Roussillon in south-west France offers an incredible kaleidoscope of different olive varieties – Aglandeau, Bouteillan, Lucques, and Negrette are some of the types you will encounter – and each variety has its own unique taste and style, ranging from exotic and spicy to light, delicate and fruity.
 In other words, olive oil to suit every palate!
 The region has the ideal climate that enables the olive tree or ‘l’olivier’ (which incidentally can live for 1000 years) to ripen its fruit, long dry summers, and mild winters for which the area is famous.

 After the foraging expeditions throughout the winter, the hunters sell the fresh winter black truffles at markets throughout France.
 The largest truffle market is the market at Richerenches in southeastern France.
-Another key market is in Lalbenque, not far from the region of Perigord itself.
-Such is the demand for the Périgord truffles that prices readily exceed 1000 per kilo in the farmer’s markets held in France in January every year.
+Another key market is in Lalbenque, which is not far from the region of Perigord itself.
+Such is the demand for the Périgord truffles, whose prices readily exceed 1000 per kilo in the farmer’s markets held in France in January every year.

 Corsica is one final French region that must not be omitted from this discussion.
 Despite having virtually no renown outside France, Corsican olive oil production has enjoyed a renaissance in recent years and now ranks alongside France’s best.
 In Corsica, olives are only picked when black and ripe; the oil is famed for being particularly pungent yet delicate on the palate.
 Try the oils of Marfisi’ for a real treat!’Corsica is one final French region that must not be omitted from this discussion.
 Despite having virtually no renown outside France, Corsican olive oil production has enjoyed a renaissance in recent years and now ranks alongside France’s best.
 In Corsica, olives are only picked when black and ripe; the oil is famed for being particularly pungent yet delicate on the palate.
 Try the oils of Marfisi for a real treat!